pachterlab/seqspec/docs/SPECIFICATION.md

 :::

-## YAML Tags
+## Python library

-seqspec files contains YAML tags (strings prepended with an exclamation point `!`) to describe the various objects (`Assay`, `Region`, `Onlist`, `Read`).
-These tags make it easy to load `seqspec` files into python as a python object.
-Python manipulation of seqspec files becomes straightforward with "dot notation":
+seqspec files can be loaded into python as a python object.
+Manipulation becomes straightforward with dot notation:

 ```python
 from seqspec.utils import load_spec